szemranamszyca/CarND-Traffic-Sign-Classifier-Project/writeup.md

 As my first step, I've converted all images to greyscale, as it was suggested at *Traffic Sign Recognition with Multi-Scale Convolutional Networks*

-To augmented data, I've written some functions to help me with that:
+To augment data, I've written some functions to help me with that:
 + blur
 ![Blured image][blured]
 + rotate